 Locating Manuscript Collections at the Newberry

 Many of the Newberry’s manuscript collections are searchable in the online catalog.
-To search only within the Midwest Manuscript Collection, select the More Limits option on the Quick Search screen for the catalog, and select Location: Midwest Manuscript Collection.
+To search only within the Midwest Manuscript Collection, use the facets on the left side of the results page to select “Special Collections - Midwest Manuscript Collection” in the location field.
 You can also search the following phrases as a subject in the online catalog to locate manuscript materials:

 • Chicago (Ill.) – History – Sources